General Regulations

 Note: if there is no identifiable ditch or fence to mark the outside edge of the roadway, then the roadway extends 20 feet from the edge of the traveled portion.

-10. hunt any wildlife while impaired by alcohol or drugs.
+10. Hunt any wildlife while impaired by alcohol or drugs.

-11. hunt any wildlife or discharge a firearm between one-half hour after sunset and one-half hour before sunrise.
+11. Hunt any wildlife or discharge a firearm between one-half hour after sunset and one-half hour before sunrise.
 (See sunrise/sunset table)

-12. alter, destroy or remove any sign or notice that has been posted under the authority of the Wildlife Act, Petty Trespass Act or the Migratory Birds Regulations.
+12. Alter, destroy or remove any sign or notice that has been posted under the authority of the Wildlife Act, Petty Trespass Act or the Migratory Birds Regulations.

-13. hunt any wildlife or discharge any firearm on or over occupied land or enter on to such land for the purpose of doing so without the consent of the owner or occupant of the land.
+13. Hunt any wildlife or discharge any firearm on or over occupied land or enter on to such land for the purpose of doing so without the consent of the owner or occupant of the land.

 NOTE: There is an additional requirement affecting access for guided hunts (Click here for information on Hunting Privileges on Occupied, Private & Public Land, or scroll down for more information).

-14. possess a firearm of a calibre larger than .22 in a helicopter over WMUs 400-446.
+14. Possess a firearm of a calibre larger than .22 in a helicopter over WMUs 400-446.

-15. hunt with a firearm if you are under 18 years of age and not accompanied by a parent, legal guardian or by a person 18 years of age or older who has the written permission of the parent or legal guardian.
+15. Hunt with a firearm if you are under 18 years of age and not accompanied by a parent, legal guardian or by a person 18 years of age or older who has the written permission of the parent or legal guardian.
 Click here for Canadian Firearms Centre contact information.

-16. disturb traps, sets or trapping cabins.
+16. Disturb traps, sets or trapping cabins.

-17. feed black bears, grizzly bears, cougars, wolves and coyotes, unless while legally hunting where baiting is permitted.
+17. Feed black bears, grizzly bears, cougars, wolves and coyotes, unless while legally hunting where baiting is permitted.

 BIG GAME